TamezJacob/BattleShip/README.md

 # Battle Space Ship
  <!-- If you have the project hosted somewhere, include the link here. -->

+## Next Steps for Sprint 2

+- Curtis

+	Bugfix for the implementation of changing ship color accross every game state.
+	Update documentation for implementing other similar features and discuss witht team.
+	Discuss features with the team that will be implemented from the main menu's settings.
+    Create and implement other game menu features or assist other team members with implementing their features.

 ## Description
 - Who you’re working with (you and your team members)?